lapps/lapps.github.io/Documentation.md

 ### Repositories

 Where are all the repositories, what do they do and what is their role in the bigger picture

 - The LAPPS Grid incubator organization at [https://github.com/lappsgrid-incubator](https://github.com/lappsgrid-incubator)

 - The LAPPS organization at [https://github.com/lapps](https://github.com/lapps)

 - The Galaxy NLP organization at [https://github.com/galaxy-nlp](https://github.com/galaxy-nlp)

 - The Brandeis NLP organization at [https://github.com/brandeis-nlp](https://github.com/brandeis-nlp)
     - code for wrappers created at Brandeis

 - The OANC organization at [https://github.com/oanc](https://github.com/oanc)
     - code for wrappers created at Vassar

 ### Goals for first day

-Do not get lost in details, expand on the list above and get an overview of each item, filling in all we know and collecting in the wiki, by copying in text or by providing links, all information that is relevant and noting what information is missing.

 Layout of basic redesign of lappsgrid.github.io.